 This message will be updated as new information comes to hand.

-The FIT Board are monitoring the situation with regards to the outbreak of the novel coronavirus (2019-nCov), including the World Health Organisation (WHO) travel advice and media briefings for the past two years.
+The FIT Board have monitored the situation with regards to the novel coronavirus (2019-nCov), including the World Health Organisation (WHO) travel advice and media briefings for the past two years.
 Since our previous advice on 24 March 2020, the global response to the pandemic has taken many steps to make the world safer to live in with this new threat.

-Further to our earlier statements, the FIT Board can now confirm that all unplayed Tier 1, 2, and 3 events that had been scheduled for 2020 have now been either cancelled or postponed.
+Reversing our earlier statements, the FIT Board can now confirm that all Tier 1, 2, and 3 events may resume.
+Our events will follow the advice of local authorities.

 The following broad principles drive this response: